Consumption-Based Billing

 Dynamic Pricing

-Prices may fluctuate based on demand, time of day, or other factors.
+With dynamic pricing, prices fluctuate based on demand, time of day, or other factors.
 While not purely a consumption-based model, it often complements metered billing in sectors like energy rideshare services, where resource availability and demand vary over time.

 Example: Your utility company charges a higher rate for electricity used during peak hours and raises rates in the summer months when you’re more likely to use A/C.